Sanyam-Agrawal/CSE112-Project1/README.md

 Errors are reported in red color on the terminal.

 They are the following:
+Absent STP, Wrong Syntax, Label not Defined, Wrong no of arguments and so on.

 Note: All line numbers reported are in after stripping blank lines from the data read from the file.
       Hence, kindly take that into account.